- Objects can have fields of any value (strings, other Object values, functions...).

 Properties are an important concept in OOP to support encapsulation.
 The term property refers to a special kind of object member, which falls between a field and a method in terms of functionality.
 The syntax for reading and writing properties is the same as that for fields, but the calls to the 'getter' and 'setter' methods translate properties into fields.

 With Luart, properties are supported by the use of getter and setter methods for an object.
-The name of the getter method must start by the prefix get_ followed by the property name (for example, get_time for the time property.
-The name of the setter method must start by the prefix set_ followed by the property name (for example, set_time for the time property.
+The name of the getter method must start by the prefix get_

-• A setter method is defined by the prefix set_
+property.
+The name of the setter method must start by the prefix set_